Devanshu22-afk/Exhibition_Rating_App/README.md

 Future Enhancements

-🔹 Enhanced UI design with improved aesthetics and intuitive navigation.🔹 Detailed analytics for admin insights into group performance.🔹 Offline rating storage with auto-sync when the device reconnects to the internet.
+🔹 Enhanced UI design with improved aesthetics and intuitive navigation.

+🔹 Detailed analytics for admin insights into group performance.

+🔹 Offline rating storage with auto-sync when the device reconnects to the internet.

 Setup Instructions